xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 Instead of just one layer of weights, now I'll scale up to multiple layers with a real usable model.

-I'll use a simple autoencoder architecture takes takes images of handwritten digits (0 through 9) and attempts to reconstruct the image after a bottleneck.
+I'll use a simple autoencoder architecture takes takes images of handwritten digits[^1] (0 through 9) and attempts to reconstruct the image after a bottleneck.

+[^1]: Chose [MNIST](https://pytorch.org/vision/stable/generated/torchvision.datasets.MNIST.html) so I didn't have to deal with more complicated architectures.
+But still interesting enough to visualize.

 In [PyTorch](https://pytorch.org/docs/stable/index.html) I made a simple autoencoder with 5 layers with 2,148,832 total parameters.